+· Changes in the REST API

+• Storage Layer

-- Changes in the REST API - ping Method: the ping method now returns uptime, number of records read/sent/purged and if Fledge requires REST API authentication. - · Storage Layer - Default Storage Engine: The default storage engine is now SQLite.
+Default Storage Engine: The default storage engine is now SQLite.
 We provide a script to migrate from PostgreSQL in 1.1.1 version to 1.2.
 PostgreSQL is still available in the main repository and package, but it will be removed to an operate repository in future versions.

-- Admin and Maintenance Scripts - fledge status: the command now shows what the ping REST method provides. - setenv script: a new script has been added to simplify the user interaction.
+• Admin and Maintenance Scripts

+- fledge status: the command now shows what the ping REST method provides. - setenv script: a new script has been added to simplify the user interaction.
 The script is in \$FLEDGE_ROOT/extras/scripts and it is called setenv.sh. - fledge service script: a new service script has been added to setup Fledge as a service.
 The script is in \$FLEDGE_ROOT/extras/scripts and it is called fledge.service.

-- · Issues in the REST API - asset method response: the asset method returns a JSON object with asset code named asset_code instead of assetCode - task method response: the task method returns a JSON object with unexpected element "exitCode"
+· Issues in the REST API

+- asset method response: the asset method returns a JSON object with asset code named asset_code instead of assetCode - task method response: the task method returns a JSON object with unexpected element "exitCode"